konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | taskGitUrl            | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision       | The revision in the taskGitUrl repo to be used                               | No       | -             |

+## Changes in 4.3.1
+* Increase timeout for signing IRs from 20 to 30 min
+  * We got reports from users that they repeatedly see timeouts here

 ## Changes in 4.3.0
 * Add new reduce-snapshot task